-Leaf Bound for iPhone review
+Leaf Bound for iPhone full review

 Leaf Bound, developed by Pixel Stream, invites comparisons to Doodle Jump, another vertical jumping game that’s taken the App Store by storm.
 Like Doodle Jump, Leaf Bound certainly entertains.
 But it lacks the kind of replay value that will keep you coming back for more.